DOROTHY2322/phase-1-wk3-flatdango/README.md

      -  http://localhost:3000/films

+ # Running the application

+ - To run the application:

+ - Install required dependencies from npm

+        - npm install

+  - Run the application on terminal

+            - npm start

  # Project Setup
  - In this case the project requires us to create a folder and name it to do that in your terminal